$10,000 IN AWARDS—THE 2006 “HUMIES”—FOR

 development in the field of control engineering.
 These rules have been in

 widespread use since they were invented.
-The 1995 Åström-Hägglund tuning rules
+The 1995 Åström-Hägglund

-tuning rules on the industrially representative plants used by Åström and
+Ziegler-Nichols tuning rules on the industrially representative plants used by Åström and Hägglund. Åström and Hägglund developed

-Hägglund. Åström and Hägglund developed their improved tuning rules by applying
+their improved tuning rules by applying mathematical analysis, shrewdly chosen

-creative flair.
-The genetically evolved PID tuning rules are an improvement
+approximations, and considerable creative flair.
+The genetically evolved PID

-over the 1995 Åström-Hägglund tuning rules.
-Referring to the eight criteria for
+tuning rules.
+Referring to the eight criteria for establishing that an

-human-produced result, the creation by genetic programming of improved tuning
+creation by genetic programming of improved tuning rules for PID controllers

-rules for PID controllers satisfies the following five of the eight criteria:
+satisfies the following five of the eight criteria:

 (B) The result is equal to or better than a result that was accepted as a